masonc15/blog/_posts/2017-03-07-PragYanCTF.md

 ## Interstellar

-> Dr. Cooper, on another one of his endless journeys encounter a mysterious planet .
-However when he tried to land on it, the ship gave way and he was left stranded on the planet .
-Desperate for help, he relays a message to the mothership containing the details of the people with him .
-Their HyperPhotonic transmission is 10 times the speed of light, so there is no delay in the message .
-However, a few photons and magnetic particles interefered with the transmission, causing it to become as shown in the picture .
+> Dr. Cooper, on another one of his endless journeys encounter a mysterious planet.
+However when he tried to land on it, the ship gave way and he was left stranded on the planet.
+Desperate for help, he relays a message to the mothership containing the details of the people with him.
+Their HyperPhotonic transmission is 10 times the speed of light, so there is no delay in the message.
+However, a few photons and magnetic particles interefered with the transmission, causing it to become as shown in the picture.
 Can you help the scientists on the mothership get back the original image?

 Here is the image that we were given: